As you all know, Zoom has become the veritable king of online-meeting platforms and is widely used by corporates and universities.

 1.1 Here’s a list of the project requirements:

 - Detection of more than one person

 - Stop the camera if more than one person is detected

 - Stop the camera if no one is detected

 1.2 Finding the Solutions

-Start by finding a way to connect the output of the camera with Zoom.
+Start by finding a way to connect the camera’s output with Zoom.
 For this, you’ll need a virtual camera.
-If you have ever used any video-calling software, you must have seen there is an option for selecting camera input.
+If you have ever used any video-calling software, you must have seen an option for selecting camera input.

 The Integrated Webcam output takes input directly from the webcam, its frames therefore cannot be edited or changed without a mediator.
 You’ll thus need a system that not only takes input from the webcam, but also lets you manipulate and then publish the edited frames.